-A Joint Venture Model is one where an international entity enters into a joint venture with a local entity to create a new entity which acts as a master franchisee.
+A Joint Venture Model is one where an international entity enters into a joint venture with a local entity to create a new entity that acts as a master franchisee.
 This Master Franchise takes care of the operations of the international brand in the country.
-The local partner has a deep understanding of the country and of its consumers, in addition to this, they also provide real estate to the international brand.
-With the constructive and substantial help from the master franchisee, the international brand can scale faster in the country.
-A Master Franchise can operate in a similar way wherein they can open its own outlet or can have an agreement with a sub-franchise which will open outlets.
+The local partner has a deep understanding of the country, and of its consumers, in addition to this, they also provide real estate to the international brand.
+With effective and substantial help from the master franchisee, the international brand can scale faster in the country.
+A Master Franchise can operate in a similar way wherein they can open its outlet or can have an agreement with a sub-franchise which will open outlets.

-Controlling the quality across all the outlets are a major problem in Franchising, not only in terms of the product but also in terms of service, ambience.
-All the Franchises must follow certain basic brand rules so that the customer expectation is never broken.
+Controlling the quality across all the outlets is a significant problem in Franchising, not only concerning the product but also in terms of service, ambiance.
+You can overcome this problem by using a robust restaurant franchise management software.
+All the Franchises must follow certain specific brand rules so that the customer expectation is never broken.
 Hence, the power of the franchisees must be limited but not restricted.
-They should be given the power to act immediately if things go wrong and afterwards they can inform the brand.
+They should be given the authority to act immediately if things go wrong and afterward they can inform the brand.

 Info Source: NRAI